Fin de Siècle (album): Release

-The Divine Comedy released a split single with Shola Ama, where they contributed a cover of "I've Been to a Marvellous Party" (1938) by Noël Coward.
+The Divine Comedy released a split single with Shola Ama, contributing a cover of "I've Been to a Marvellous Party" (1938) by Noël Coward.
 On 9 May 1998, Fin de Siècle was announced for released in three months' time.
 Following this, the Divine Comedy played a warm-up show in Portsmouth in preparation for the headlining slot of the Glastonbury Festival.
 Fin de Siècle was released on 31 August 1999; its artwork is a monochrome image featuring Hannon in funeral director attire.
 "Generation Sex" was released as the album's lead single on 14 September 1998; the 7-inch vinyl version included "Postcard to Rosie".
 Two versions were released on CD: the first with "London Irish" and "Time Lapse", while the second featured "Chasing Sheep Is Best Left to Shepherds" and "Little Acts Of Kindness".
 In October 1998, the band went on a headlining tour of the UK.

 "The Certainty of Chance" was released as a single on 9 November 1998; the cassette edition included "Maryland Electric Rainstorm".
 Two versions were released on CD: the first with "Last Stand in Metroland" and "Miranda", while the second featured "The Dead Only Quickly" and "Knowing the Ropes".
 The music video for "The Certainty of Chance" is a recreation of a scene from The Manchurian Candidate (1962) with Hannon starring in Frank Sinatra's role.
 "National Express" was released as the album's third single on 25 January 1999; the cassette edition included "The Heart of Rock and Roll".
 Two versions were released on CD: the first with "Going Downhill Fast", "Radioactivity" and a radio edit for "National Express", while the second featured "Famous" and "Overstrand".
 The Divine Comedy performed at the Concert for a Living Wage benefit show in March 1999 and at the Bowlie Weekender in April 1999.